Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 The Ultimate Workstation

-Yamaha's decision to listen more closely to the voices of customers paid dividends with instruments such as the S80 winning great praise as stage keyboards among other achievements.
-That having been said, efforts to develop a successor to the workstation synths of the SY Series and the EX Series failed to deliver any instruments that went on to become massive hits.
+Our decision to listen more closely to the voices of customers paid dividends with instruments such as the S80, winning high praise as stage keyboards among other achievements.
+That being said, efforts to develop successors to the SY series and the EX series failed to deliver any instruments that went on to become massive hits.

 1. Great sound

-New Yamaha workstations would need to deliver highly practical and expressive sounds in both recording and live settings.
-This does not refer only to the voices of individual instruments, but also to an overall sound capable of stimulating the creativity of the musician.
+New Yamaha workstations needed to deliver highly practical and expressive sounds in both recording and live settings.
 The synthesizer is generally expected to deliver a myriad of different sounds, but in order for it to be treated as a serious musical instrument, the quality of these sounds is paramount.

 3. Computer integration